Dota-2-Manager/Dota-2-Manager/README.md

 # Dota-2-Manager
 This is the Dota 2 Manager game all are welcome to come and aid in the development of this game from art to programming

-We have a Slack set up come join us: https://dota2manager.slack.com
+We have a discord set up come join us: https://discord.gg/01437nbyGDK4YEd4u

 Week 1 question